dannyvankooten/smtp-mailer/README.md

 Usage
 =========

-Define the following constants in your `/wp-config.php` file.
+Define all of the following constants in your `/wp-config.php` file.
+If either one of these constants is not defined, the plugin won't configure PHPMailer to use SMTP.

 ```php
 define( 'SMTP_HOST', 'smtp.gmail.com' );